Metrics, quantization and registration in varifold spaces: Metrics on varifolds

 \subsubsection{Kernels for varifolds}

-We refer the reader to \shortcite{Aronszajn1950,Hastie,Micheli2014} for a presentation of the construction and main properties of positive kernels and Reproducing Kernel Hilbert Spaces which we do not recall in detail here for the sake of concision.
+We refer the reader to \cite{Aronszajn1950,Hastie,Micheli2014} for a presentation of the construction and main properties of positive kernels and Reproducing Kernel Hilbert Spaces which we do not recall in detail here for the sake of concision.
 In the context of varifolds, we are interested in defining positive definite kernels on the product $\mathbb{R}^n \times \widetilde{G}^n_d$.
-Along the lines of previous works like \shortcite{Charon2,Charon2017}, we restrict to separable kernels for which we have:
+Along the lines of previous works like \cite{Charon2,Charon2017}, we restrict to separable kernels for which we have: